RaphaelGKF/MScProject-VRGallery/README.md

   your own artistic
   creation.

 Feel free to carry these along with you throughout your experience.
 Note that what you create with them will not remain in the scene past 1 minute.

+## Featured Artists
+The Artists featured are pseudonyms and a mixture of my own name.
+- Kamel Adjei.
+- Lemarkk Eidja.
+- Raphael G.K.
+Frandore.

 ## Main Gallery
 In the main Gallery, You are exposed to three-dimensional paintings, view them from any angle and view it's depth.
 This is a new way of experiencing art.